Fluent-networks/floranet/README.md

 * Support for over the air (OTA) activation and activation by personalisation (ABP) join procedures.
 * Support for adaptive data rate (ADR) control.
 * De-duplication of messages delivered from multiple gateways.
-* Support for Azure IoT Hub using HTTPS.
-Additional applications application server interfaces protocols will be added in the future.
+* Application interfaces using Azure IoT Hub (HTTPS and MQTT), and text file storage.

 ### Limitations
 * No support for CN779-787 or EU433 frequency bands.
 * No support for Class B end-devices.
-* Note support for EU863-870 is at alpha stage
+* Support for EU863-870 is at alpha stage.